solidity-labs-io/forge-proposal-simulator/docs/guides/governor-oz-proposal.md

 Let's go through each of the overridden functions.

 -   `name()`: Define the name of your proposal.

     ```solidity
     function name() public pure override returns (string memory) {
         return "GOVERNOR_OZ_PROPOSAL";
     }
     ```

 -   `description()`: Provide a detailed description of your proposal.

     ```solidity
     function description() public pure override returns (string memory) {
         return "Governor oz proposal mock 1";
     }
     ```
--   `build()`: Set the necessary actions for your proposal, [Refer](../overview/architecture/proposal-functions.md#build-function) for a detailed explanation.
-In this example, ERC20 token is whitelisted on the Vault contract.
-Then, the Governor oz timelock approves the token for the vault and deposits all tokens into the vault.
-The actions should be written in solidity code and in the order they should be executed.
-Any calls (except to the Addresses object) will be recorded and stored as actions to execute in the run function. `caller` address that will call actions is passed into `buildModifier`; it is the Governor oz's timelock for this example. `buildModifier` is a necessary modifier for the `build` function and will not work without it.

-    ```solidity
-    function build()
-        public
-        override
-        buildModifier(addresses.getAddress("GOVERNOR_OZ_TIMELOCK"))
-    {
-        /// STATICCALL -- non-mutative and hence not recorded for the run stage

-        // Get vault address
-        address governorOZVault = addresses.getAddress("GOVERNOR_OZ_VAULT");

-        // Get token address
-        address token = addresses.getAddress("GOVERNOR_OZ_VAULT_TOKEN");

-        // Get Governor oz timelock's token balance.
-        uint256 balance = Token(token).balanceOf(
-            addresses.getAddress("GOVERNOR_OZ_TIMELOCK")
-        );

-        /// CALLS -- mutative and recorded

-        // Whitelists the deployed token on the deployed vault.
-        Vault(governorOZVault).whitelistToken(token, true);

-        // Approve the token for the vault.
-        Token(token).approve(governorOZVault, balance);

-        // Deposit all tokens into the vault.
-        Vault(governorOZVault).deposit(token, balance);
-    }
-    ```